MarcoPolo/marcopolo.github.io/content/code/goodbye-bit-rot/index.md

 Google stack or rely on that [endpoint existing](https://gcemetery.co/).
 Sometimes it's doable to emulate the external API, and sometimes it isn't.
 This post is specifically about cases where it is feasible to emulate the external API.

+### Footnotes
+[^1]: Okay forever is a really long time.
+And this will likely not run forever.
+But why?
+The easy reasons are: "Github is down", "A source tarball you need can't be fetched from the internet", "x86_64 processors can't be found or emulated".
+But what's a weird reason that this may fail in the future?
+It'll probably be hard to predict, but maybe something like: SHA256 has been broken and criminals and/or pranksters have published malicious packages that match a certain SHA256.
+So build tools that rely on a deterministic and hard to break hash algorithm like SHA256 (like what Nix does) will no longer be reliable.
+That would be a funny future.
+Send me your weird reasons: `"marco+forever" ++ "@marcopolo.io"`